os-chip-design/chip-design-intro/lab01.md

 then enter the nix environment from a VSCode terminal.

+## Using a Server

+Alternative to installing the tools locally you can runn them on `chipdesign1.compute.dtu.dk`.
+You shall have access via `ssh` to this server.`nix` and OpenLane2 are installed.
+Change to `/home/share/openlane2` and start the nix shell.

+Then change back to your home directory start working from there.
+Please do not change anything in the `openlane2` directory.

 ## Running a "Hello World" Example

 A minimal design consists of Verilog files and a `.json` file for the configuration of OpenLane.